MrMartinMLB/TFG/README.md

 # TFG
-This repository is to save the codes for my Bachelor's Thesis called: "Automated inspection of artifact surfaces fabricated by additive manufacturing images by deep convolutional neural networks"
+This repository contains the code for my Bachelor's Thesis, titled 'Automated inspection of artifact surfaces fabricated by additive manufacturing using deep convolutional neural networks.